-Our advisory team is made up a small number of advisors, that aim to provide an individualised response to each enquiry as quickly as possible.
-We are currently experiencing a very high volume of calls, so please be advised it may take it may take longer to receive a response to your enquiry.
+Our support team is made up a small number of advisors, that aim to provide an individualised response to each enquiry as quickly as possible.

 Please note that the advice line is not an emergency service.
 For anything urgent, please consider calling your local Social Work department, NHS 24 on 111 or the Samaritans on 116 123.